josdoaitran/software-testing-everything/automation_testing/open_source_collect.md

 + Tags: #Browserstack #Visual-Testing #Selenium #Cypress #PlayWright

 # Framework collections:
-Where we collect the information about all public testing framework, we will try and lesson learnt from them.
+When we collect information about all public testing frameworks, we will try and learn from them.

 ## Robot Framework:
 Tags: Python, Hybrid Framework, Selenium